Gardamuse/mispell-addon/README.md

 A ctx file is now created in `dist/web-ext-artifacts/`.
 This is the Firefox version of the addon and can be self-hosted.

 To submit to the Chrome web store, after running the steps above, in the `dist` folder, edit `manifest.json` by removing the `update-url` key (this key is only to allow self-update for Firefox self-publishing).
 Then zip everything in the `dist` folder except the `web-ext-artifacts` folder.
 Now submit the zip file.

+## Development
+Run `npm run serve` to start live reload session of the extension.